LtSchneider/old_website/_posts/2016-06-02-consultancy-partners-for-prevention.md

 categories: [ consultancies]
 tags: [consultancies]
 ---
-> During my consultancy with P4P I
+> During her consultancy with P4P Luisa T. Schneider
 >> 1. Analyzeded the P4P capacity assessment surveys that were completed by P4P partners on line in survey monkey
 >> 2. Finalized the draft capacity assessment report with recommendations for capacity building in P4P Phase II.